Academic Catalog

 GERO 38000 End-of-Life Issues (LA)

-Broad overview of basic concepts and psychosocial issues related to the meaning of loss and death, the process of death, and the experience of grieving.
-Consideration of health care practices along with community resources.
-Real-world topics and controversial issues explored through combination of lectures, hands-on activities, and field trips.
-Prerequisites: One 10000-level GERO course; junior standing.
+Provides a broad overview of basic concepts and psychosocial issues related to the meaning of loss and death, the process of death, and the experience of grieving.
+Includes consideration of health care practices along with community resources.
+Explores real-world topics and controversial issues through the combination of lectures, hands-on activities, and field trips.
+Prerequisites: One 100-level GERO course or HLTH 10100.
 (S,E)

 Attributes: CNSL, SS